Opinion

 System — behavioral control

 System memory is instructions and configuration: prompts, tool allow lists, model routing, safety rules.
 It is not “more history.”
-It is how the product behaves.
-Changes here are releases — version, review, eval — not casual edits.
+It is how the product behaves across every run.

 Do not merge the cards